mindyng/Take-Homes/Welocalize/Senior_Data_Analyst/Response.md

 We can see here that 90.5% are OTD's (True) and 9.5% (False) need some work.
 The neighboring graph just shows straight counts for reference.
 Even though Welocalize made the cut-off for customer acceptance, still room for improvement.

 After calculating OTD %'s, I explored how these looked at the year, monthly, weekly, day in month and day in week levels.
-The most illuminating seemed to be monthly and weekly since they seemd to show some seasonality.
+The most illuminating seemed to be monthly and weekly since they seemed to show some trends/seasonality.
+OTD's drop significantly every 10 weeks until appoximately 32nd week of 2022/August.

 (Because GitHub could not u/l my screenshots, please refer to this [public Google Doc](https://docs.google.com/document/d/1MdEXpDwYjVkByJ70uL6uILAjrzjf0Ob39TG_9YS1qe0/edit?usp=sharing) to refer to the rest of my visualizations)

+It was not suprising that total number of tasks varied much more with deliverables that had non-OTD's.
+What was more suprising was that when it came total words, average time it took to claim a task and average time it took to start it, these trends were more surprising.
+The assumption was that non-OTD's had higher amount of words and lingering time with tasks being picked up.
+However, this seemed to not be the case.
+It was the tasks that had OTD that had higher volumes of words translated and longer duration times between each process for translation task to kick-start.
+Please refer to OTD-Deliverables and Non-OTD Deliverables graphs.

+The determining factor in what contributed most to OTD was determined by heatmaps that showed how positively or negatively two columns were related to each other.
+The closer to +1 the more similar they were and the closer to -1 the least similar these columns were to each other.
+Three heatmaps were run in order to show from requests/deliverables/task level, which columns contributed most to OTD.
+During some exploratory data analysis, it was found that a project manager could be managing deliverables that are turned in on time and not on time.
+So singling out project managers was not possible.
+Another interesting finding was that through crude correlation analysis with pivot tables, found that there were some strong correlations between source (tgl-PH) and target (en-SG) languages leading to non-OTD's.
+Of course the most illuminating contributor to deliverable having OTD was not how many words or how many tasks were in a deliverable, but the **translator/supplier** who took up the task!

+3.